 Whether wedge-shaped or cylinder-shaped, these little guys will still hold their shape while being loaded up on flavors.

 Your madeleines will have an amazing sponge texture and taste delicious.
 So don't worry about them being so humble: they are called homemade DIY madeleines.

 You can create different shapes and sizes of madeleines by changing up the shape of aluminum foil cups.

 The best thing about this alternative way of making your favorite cakes is that it takes some basic skills in origami or crafting things from scratch.

 It is no surprise that the madeleine recipe and preparation steps are similar to mini tart pans.

 Since the aluminum foils are pretty thin, madeleine cakes prone to burning, so you need close observation of their baking time.

 Madeleines are petite and sweet, but did you know that they can also be made into a cake?
 It is called cake Madeleine (gâteau Madeleine in French).

 The best part is it doesn't need to be chilled before baking - just pour it into the buttered round cake pan and bake.

-Let it could down after baking for 15 minutes and enjoy that authentic flavor and taste you love so much.
+Let it cool down after baking for 15 minutes, and enjoy that authentic flavor and taste you love so much.